 Fragrance.
-An additive, often (but not limited to) a multi-component additive, used in a product with the purpose of imparting a scent to the product.
+An additive, often (but not limited to) a multi-component additive, used in a product with the purpose of imparting or neutralizing a scent in the product.

 Independent Laboratory.
 A laboratory that (1) has been recognized by a laboratory accrediting organization to test and evaluate products to a related product standard, and (2) is free from commercial, financial, and other pressures that may influence the testing and evaluation process.